 (Photo Matcha Powder via @beingglutenfree)

-Yerba mate, or mate, is a hot new trend in the tea drinking world and has been recognised by many health experts around the globe for its benefits.
+Yerba mate, or mate, is a hot new trend in the tea drinking world and has been recognized by many health experts around the globe for its benefits.

 But tea lovers can often confuse mate and matcha.
 So we want to break down some facts about mate and matcha, to explore their differences.